Calvin0125/node_todo_exam_project/public/README.md

   a.
 Handles all requests to the API

 2. MainTemplateData Object/Class
   a.
-Takes in all todo data from API and creates an object with the necessary attributes to be bassed into the main Handlebars template
+Takes in all todo data from API and creates an object with the necessary attributes to be passed into the main Handlebars template

 3. TodoList Object/Class
   a.
 Manipulates data from user inputs to create a todo object that can be sent to the API
   b.
-Uses MainTemplate object to manipulate data received from the API to a format usable by the app object
+Uses MainTemplate object to manipulate data received from the API to a format usable by the App object

 4. App Object/Class
   a.
 Binds all events